 Include purpose, timeline, impact, and resources for questions to provide comprehensive clarity.

-How can I manage employee feedback during a change announcement?
+How can I manage employee reviews during a change announcement?

-Utilize surveys, Q&A sessions, and dedicated feedback channels to gauge sentiment.
+Utilize surveys, Q&A sessions, and a dedicated employee review management platform to gauge sentiment.